 The best tip I can give is to learn the names of whatever food it is you’re avoiding, so that you can be well informed when you are choosing products at a grocery store.
 You can do research before you leave the house to identify which ingredients you’re looking for, and you can even print off a list of ingredient names with GFDF Take-Along Cards that will help you be informed when you’re scanning ingredient lists when you get to the store.

 When you find that specific ingredient that you’re avoiding, you know that packaged food product isn’t for you, and can go back on the shelf.

 When you have food allergies or food intolerances, the best thing you can do is do your research and due diligence when purchasing products if you wish to avoid a specific food entirely.

 Don’t rely on food labels (ones that make promises on the front of a package) to give you all the information.
 They aren’t always 100% accurate, but ingredient lists are more likely to give the facts.
 Always check ingredient lists and compare them to the lists of ingredients you are planning to avoid before buying any new product.

 I hope that if you’re new to ingredient lists, that this information has been useful for you.
 Once you get the hang of reading ingredient lists, you’ll become a lot more empowered in sticking with a new diet that involves food intolerances.
 This information will also probably open your eyes to just how many foods contain gluten, dairy, sugar, corn syrup, and other top allergens.

-If you’d like to learn more about taking on a gluten and dairy-free diet, I highly recommend checking out GFDF Living for Beginners.
+If you’d like to learn more about taking on a gluten and dairy-free diet, I highly recommend checking out The Gluten and Dairy-free Diet: A Beginner’s Guide.
 You can find more information on that here or below.